misterizzo/marketingops/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.1.17 =

+* Fix: Errors have been resolved during the activation, deactivation, updating, and deletion of plugins and themes from ManageWP.
+* Fix: The 'Host Google Fonts Locally' feature has been improved to prevent PHP warnings.
+* Fix: Improved multi-site sub-directory sub-site detection, ensuring the correct handling of blog_id for cache storage and cache purging.

+= 2.1.16 =

+* Fix: Refactor the handling of the woocommerce_after_product_object_save hook to ensure it is only executed once per request when  products  updated via the  API.

+= 2.1.15 =

+* Fix: Addressed vulnerabilities related to Broken Access Control and Cross-Site Scripting (XSS) as discovered by Patchstack.

 = 2.1.14 =